neongreen/artyom.me/irregardless.md

 ## Related links

+Steven Pinker's “The Language Instinct” has [a chapter](http://www.sociolinguistics.uottawa.ca/lin7942/readings/Pinker.1994.pdf) dedicated to this:

+> Imagine that you are watching a nature documentary.
+The video shows the usual gorgeous footage of animals in their natural habitats.
+But the voiceover reports some troubling facts.
+Dolphins do not execute their swimming strokes properly.
+White-crowned sparrows carelessly debase their calls.
+Chickadees' nests are incorrectly constructed, pandas hold bamboo in the wrong paw, the song of the humpback whale contains several well-known errors, and monkeys' cries have been in a state of chaos and degeneration for hundreds of years.
+Your reaction would probably be, What on earth could it mean for the song of the humpback whale to contain an “error”?
+Isn't the song of the humpback whale whatever the humpback whale decides to sing?
+Who is this announcer, anyway?
+>
+> But for human language, most people think that the same pronouncements not only are meaningful but are cause for alarm.
+Johnny can't construct a grammatical sentence.
+As educational standards decline and pop culture disseminates the inarticulate ravings and unintelligible patois of surfers, jocks, and valley girls, we are turning into a nation of functional illiterates: misusing *hopefully*, confusing *lie* and *lay*, treating *data* as a singular noun, letting our participles dangle.
+English itself will steadily decay unless we get back to basics and start to respect our language again.

 [“Word rage – not!”](http://itre.cis.upenn.edu/~myl/languagelog/archives/004167.html) discusses the same thing but from a slightly different viewpoint – it's not merely about being smart or stupid, but also about being *somebody who cares about such things*.
 (And once you have made something a [part of your identity][identity], you lose the ability to think about it clearly.)

 [identity]: http://www.paulgraham.com/identity.html